 PaleoScan™ Core is the new generation of 2D/3D seismic interpretation platform.
 It includes all the necessary tools to run a comprehensive workflow, from data loading to generation of interpreted objects in a user-friendly environment, offering rapid data screening and cross navigation.
 PaleoScan™ offers a comprehensive approach to semi-automatically interpret seismic volumes, in addition to the standard interpretation tools for horizons, faults and multi-Z objects.
 Thanks to powerful editing tools, the interpretation can be refined and the geological model can be previewed in real time.
 A suite of applications allows:

-- Computing of large panel of attributes (spectral decomposition, etc.)
+- Computing a large panel of attributes (spectral decomposition, etc.)

-- Generating of a large number of horizons, the stratal-slicing of volumes
+- Generating a large number of horizons, the stratal-slicing of volumes

 - Extracting and quantifying geobodies

 - Interpreting, enhancing and characterizing faults & fractures

 - Cross correlating wells and markers and log types.

 PaleoScan™ takes also advantage of parallel computing with the latest multi-core technologies.
 Download PaleoScan™ brochure.

 PaleoScan™ add-on modules propose a suite of applications derived from the geological model but also based on quantitative interpretation.